-Only the headteacher (or the acting headteacher) has the power to exclude a pupil from school.
-The headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
-The headteacher may also exclude a pupil permanently.
-It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+Only the Headteacher (or the acting Headteacher) has the power to exclude a pupil from school.
+The Headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.

-If the headteacher excludes a pupil, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
+If the Headteacher excludes a pupil, s/he informs the parents immediately, giving reasons for the exclusion.
+At the same time, the Headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents how to make any such appeal.

-The headteacher informs the LA and the governing body about any permanent and fixed term exclusions.
+The Headteacher informs the LA and the governing body about any permanent and fixed term exclusions.

-The governing body itself cannot either exclude a pupil or extend the exclusion period made by the headteacher.
+The governing body itself cannot either exclude a pupil or extend the exclusion period made by the Headteacher.